 (7) Treatment where partnership ceases to exist.--If a partnership ceases to exist before a partnership adjustment under this subchapter takes effect, such adjustment shall be taken into account by the former partners of such partnership under regulations prescribed by the Secretary.

 (8) Extension to entities filing partnership return.--If a partnership return is filed by an entity for a taxable year but it is determined that the entity is not a partnership (or that there is no entity) for such year, then, to the extent provided in regulations, the provisions of this subchapter are hereby extended in respect of such year to such entity and its items and to persons holding an interest in such entity.

+(9) Coordination with other chapters--This subchapter shall not apply with respect to any tax imposed (or any amount required to be deducted or withheld) under chapter 2, 2A, 3, or 4, except that any partnership adjustment determined under this subchapter for purposes of chapter 1 shall be taken into account for purposes of determining any such tax to the extent that such adjustment is relevant to such determination.

+(10) Treatment of special enforcement matters.—

+(A) In general.—In the case of partnership-related items which involve special enforcement matters, the Secretary may prescribe regulations pursuant to which—

+(i) this subchapter (or any portion thereof) does not apply to such items, and

+(ii) such items are subject to such special rules (including rules related to assessment and collection) as the Secretary determines to be necessary for the effective and efficient enforcement of this title.

+(B) Special enforcement matters.—For purposes of subparagraph (A), the term “special enforcement matters” means—

+(i) failure to comply with the requirements of section 6226(b)(4)(A)(ii),

+(ii) assessments under section 6851 (relating to termination assessments of income tax) or section 6861 (relating to jeopardy assessments of income, estate, gift, and certain excise taxes),

+(iii) criminal investigations,

+(iv) indirect methods of proof of income,

+(v) foreign partnerships, and

+(vi) other matters that the Secretary determines by regulation present special enforcement considerations.

 26 U.S.C.A. § 6242